revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 ---

-4. How an IOC container is configured in a spring console based application?
+4.How an IOC container is configured in a spring console based application?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)